mikewebbtech/mikewebbtech-hugo/README.md

 - [x] Create list of member articles to series article pages.
 - [x] Automate blank article creation with front matter (not Hugo built in method)
 - [x] Automate git repo and submodule update and push process
-- [x] Host site on GitHub for development using actions (update: really half done. revist)
+- [x] Host site on GitHub for development using actions (update: really half done. revisit)
-- [ ] Host site on GiHub using actions in hugo code base repo (a hugo action?)
+- [x] Host site on GiHub using actions in hugo code base repo (a hugo action?)
 - [x] ~~Implement breadcrumbs feature across site.~~ (note: no longer using)
-- [ ] Use shortcodes to open external links in new tab or window (html \_blank)
+- [x] Use shortcodes to open external links in new tab or window (html \_blank)
-- [ ] implement embedding images using markdown notation and shortcodes.
+- [x] implement embedding images using markdown notation and shortcodes.
+- [ ] Trigger GitHub CICD action when submodule external repo is updated.